-Notice that for solar metallicity, although we consider the case that no PPISN and PISN operate, the timescale is shorter with respect to similar $\varepsilon$ and $C$ than in the subsolar and low metallicity cases, because stellar winds are more severe.
-For the subsolar and low metallicity cases, compactness values $C\gtrsim 10$ have depletion timescales $\tau \gtrsim 3{\rm Myr}$, high enough for BHs from sufficiently massive stars be generated early enough to accrete gas before it gets depleted, as we will verify in detail below.
-Particularly significant is the plateau in the low metallicity case at $\tau \simeq 3{\rm Myr}$ for $2 \lesssim C\lesssim 30$ .
+Notice that for solar metallicity, although we consider the case that no PPISN and PISN operate, the timescale is shorter with respect to similar $\varepsilon$ and $C$ than in the subsolar and low-metallicity cases, because stellar winds are more severe.
+For the subsolar and low-metallicity cases, compactness values of $C\gtrsim 10$ have depletion timescales of $\tau \gtrsim 3{\rm Myr}$, high enough for BHs from sufficiently massive stars be generated early enough to accrete gas before it gets depleted, as we verify in detail below.
+Particularly significant is the plateau in the low-metallicity case at $\tau \simeq 3{\rm Myr}$ for $2 \lesssim C\lesssim 30$ .
 It signifies the ignition of PISN.
 These energetic SNs do not allow for the depletion timescale to increase even if compactness of the cluster is increased and/or stellar formation is decreased.
-This overlaping of $\tau$ for several $\varepsilon$ and $C$ values allows for larger $\varepsilon$ values be more or similarly efficient regarding BHMF-shift as lower $\varepsilon$ values, because higher $\varepsilon$ correspond to less diluted gas density profiles.
-We shall calculate this in detail below.
+This overlaping of $\tau$ for several $\varepsilon$ and $C$ values allows for larger $\varepsilon$ values to be as, or more, efficient regarding black hole mass function (BHMF) shift as lower $\varepsilon$ values, because higher $\varepsilon$ correspond to less diluted gas density profiles.
+We calculate this in detail below.

-\section{Physical Model}
+\section{Physical model}

-For a given compactness, total cluster mass, star formation efficiency and metallicity we calculate the gas depletion timescale $\tau$, generate a BH population with each BH generated at different time depending on the ZAMS progenitor mass, and evolve these BHs in background gas and density Plummer profiles, taking into account the expansion of the cluster due to the mass loss.
-We integrate the BHs equations of motion and accretion rate using a standard drift-kick scheme, with the deterministic forces --gravity and dynamical friction-- evolved using an adaptive Runge-Kutta method and stochastic velocity increments, due to stellar perturbations and gas turbulence, applied at adaptive timesteps.
-We apply an additional recoil kick to the BH remnants of CCSN.
+For a given compactness, total cluster mass, star formation efficiency, and metallicity, we calculated the gas depletion timescale, $\tau$, generated a BH population with each BH generated at a different time depending on the ZAMS progenitor mass, and evolved these BHs in background gas and density Plummer profiles, taking into account the expansion of the cluster due to the mass loss.
+We integrated the BHs equations of motion and accretion rate using a standard drift-kick scheme, with the deterministic forces -- gravity and dynamical friction -- evolved using an adaptive Runge-Kutta method and stochastic velocity increments, due to stellar perturbations and gas turbulence, applied at adaptive timesteps.
+We applied an additional recoil kick to the BH remnants of CCSN.
 This kick drives the majority of these types of BHs out of the cluster.